civo/docs/content/docs/machine-learning/creating-a-new-kubeflow-notebook.md

 ![Notebook is Created](images/nb-created.png)

+While the notebook is being created Kub:

+- Kubeflow first creates a StatefulSet in which the pods for our Notebook Server will be created
+- A pod is created for our Notebook Server which is where our code runs
+- A dedicated Persistent Volume Claim is attached to this pod which is where our home directory when using the notebook server resides
+- Our Notebook Server uses the image we specify and starts a container in the pod

 ## Accessing your Notebook Server

 Once your instance is running, you will be able to connect to it using the Connect button.